 3. Maca root powder

 Another adaptogen, this Peruvian herb’s recent surge in popularity stems from its abilities to boost energy in both the short and long term.
-Daniel recommends adding it to either freshly brewed coffee or again, high-fat coffee, to help support the adrenal glands and regulate cortisol levels.
-Providing slow-releasing energy, some studies have shown that it can help with endurance-type sports such as cycling, improve cognitive function and even help with depression.
+Daniel recommends adding it to either freshly brewed coffee or again, high-fat Bulletproof-style coffee, to help support the adrenal glands and regulate cortisol levels.
+It provides slow-releasing energy and some studies have shown that it can help with endurance sports such as cycling, improve cognitive function and even help with depression.
 Sevenhills Wholefoods Organic Raw Maca Powder, £8.99, is a favourite of Daniel’s and is Soil Association certified.

 4. Vitamin Coffee

-One of the newest brews on the block, this subscription box service delivers a serving of caffeine, vitamins and minerals in one fell swoop.
+This subscription box service delivers a serving of caffeine, vitamins and minerals in one fell swoop.
 Comprising of three blends of roasted beans sourced from Asia, Africa and Central America, the three variations from the line each address a specific concern.
 ‘Defence’ contains a dose of vitamins C and D to help boost immunity, ‘Energy’ contains extra caffeine in addition to B vitamins for those in need a morning workout pick-me-up and ‘Complete’ contains 14 different vitamins and minerals to act as the all-rounder of the group.
-Coming in at £8.95 for 14 servings and with mild medium and strong dark roasts to choose from, it provides a fresh take on the concept of convenience coffees.
+Coming in at £5.95 for 14 servings and with mild, medium and strong dark roasts to choose from, it provides a fresh take on the concept of convenience coffees.